chaoss/augur/docs/source/development-guide/documentation.rst

 Building
 ~~~~~~~~

-To see your changes and make sure everything rendered correctly, First activate the python virtual enivroment and run ``make docs`` in the root
+To see your changes and make sure everything rendered correctly, First activate the python virtual environment and run ``make docs`` in the root
 ``augur/`` directory, and then open ``docs/build/html/index.html`` in your web browser to view it.

 .. code-block:: bash